-Woburn Safari Park is home to two Abyssinian donkeys.
-The male is called Choco, named after his lovely chocolate brown coat.
-Tasha the female, is grey in colour.
-Both donkeys have a friendly temperament, you will find them and their good friend Holly the Shetland Pony in the Farmyard Friends walk-through section in Animal Encounters.
+Woburn Safari Park is home to an Abyssinian donkey.
+Tasha is grey in colour and has a friendly temperament, you will find her and her good friend Holly the Shetland Pony in the Farmyard Friends walk-through section in Animal Encounters.

 All about us

 |Height:||8.4 and 10 hands (86 - 102 cm or 34 -40 inches) at the highest point of the withers (shoulders).|